pjbruna/pjbruna.github.io/_pages/welcome.md

   - /about.html
 ---

-*"'So who made the machines?
+<span style="font-size:0.75em;">*"'So who made the machines?
 That's who we want to contact.'
 'They made the machines.
 That's what I'm trying to tell you.
 Meat made the machines.'
 'That's ridiculous.
 How can meat make a machine?
-You're asking me to believe in sentient meat.'"* - [They're Made out of Meat (Terry Bisson, 1991)](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html)
+You're asking me to believe in sentient meat.'"* - [They're Made out of Meat (Terry Bisson, 1991)](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html)</span>

-<p style="text-align: center;">~</p>

 I am a PhD student in the department of [Cognitive and Information Sciences](https://cogsci.ucmerced.edu/) at UC Merced.
 I graduated *Phi Beta Kappa*, *Sigma Xi*, and *Psi Chi* from Vassar College in [Cognitive Science](https://www.vassar.edu/cogsci/) and [Philosophy](https://www.vassar.edu/philosophy) (*cum laude generali et cum laude in materia subiecta*).

 I am interested most broadly in developing computational models of cognitive alignment and using these models as a springboard for examining the emergence and evolution of shared conceptual schemes among cognitive agents.
 In my work, I ultimately aim to critically transform the ways in which we think about language, thought, and meaning.
 These topics underpin key issues in artificial intelligence and human-machine interaction.

 <!--I am interested most broadly in developing computational models of cognitive alignment and using these models as a springboard for examining the emergence and evolution of shared conceptual schemas among cognitive agents.
 I tackle questions pertaining to how representational structures arise from non-representational matter, how intersubjectivity develops among cognitive agents, and how incommensurability of different ways of conceptualizing the world can be identified (and surmounted?).
 In my work, I ultimately aim to critically transform the ways in which we think about language, thought, and meaning.
 These topics underpin key issues in artificial intelligence and human-machine interaction.-->

+## Announcements

+I am very excited to be joining a fantastic crew down at UCLA this fall as a graduate fellow in the [Mathematics of Intelligences program](https://www.ipam.ucla.edu/programs/long-programs/mathematics-of-intelligences/) hosted at the Institute for Pure and Applied Mathematics!

 <p style="text-align: center;">~</p>